mRs-/Black-Friday-Deals/README.md

 ### [Paprika | 50% off on MacOS, iOS, Windows and Android 💸](https://www.paprikaapp.com/blog/2019/11/24/2019-thanksgiving-sale/) - Organize your recipes, make meal plans, and create grocery lists.
 ### [iMazing 2 | 50% off 💸](https://imazing.com/de/store)
 ### [KeepSolid VPN | 50% off💸](https://www.keepsolid.com)
+### [Little Snitch | 50% off💸](https://www.obdev.at/shop/index.html) - Little Snitch informs you whenever a program attempts to establish an outgoing Internet connection.
+You can allow or deny these connections, or define rules to handle future attempts automatically.
+Little Snitch reliably prevents your private data from being sent out to the Internet without your knowledge.
+### [Micro Snitch | 50% off💸](https://www.obdev.at/shop/index.html) - Micro Snitch is an ultra-light menu bar application that operates inconspicuously in the background.
+It monitors and reports any microphone and camera activity to help you figure out if someone’s spying on you.

 ## 📌 Productivity Software
 ### [FocusList | 60% off 💸](http://focuslist.co) - Daily planner based on Pomodoro technique